bothub-it/torchserve_qa/README.md

 # Continuous Integration (production)

-To build images directly for dockerhub, the main `Dockerfile` automatically do the steps mentioned above:
+The main `Dockerfile` automatically do the steps mentioned above:
 - Download models at buildtime
 - Process models to .mar extension